GoodnessJames/alx-low_level_programming/0x08-recursion/README.md

 # Project Title: 0x08.
 C - Recursion
+Recursion in C is a programming technique where a function calls itself within its own body.
+It allows for solving complex problems by breaking them down into smaller, simpler instances.
+The recursive function typically has a **base case** that specifies when the recursion should **terminate**, and a **recursive case** that **defines** how the function calls itself with smaller inputs.
+Each recursive call creates a new instance of the function with its own set of variables, building a call stack.
+As the base case is reached, the function calls begin to unwind, with each call returning a value to the previous call until the original call completes.
+Recursion is a powerful tool for solving problems that exhibit a recursive structure or when an iterative solution may be cumbersome or less efficient.

 ## Description of each C-function File in the Tasks
 The functions implemented in each file for the project tasks **exclusively** utilize the **recursive** approach to problem-solving in the C programming language.
 Here are the functions written for each project task: